Surety bonds cover an extremely wide range of needs and purposes, especially when it comes to the global exporting industry is no different.

 How do performance bonds protect me?

-The amount of coverage will usually vary, but in many cases, the covered cost is part of the exporting contract and relies on three main factors: bond mount, bond type, and applicant’s risk.
+The amount of coverage will usually vary, but in many cases, the covered cost is part of the exporting contract and relies on three main factors: bond amount, bond type, and applicant’s risk.

 As a new yet profitable specialty exporter, Company Y has worked on many large projects but has yet to work exclusively on government projects.